omerhac/loadmaster/scripts/README.md

 ## 📦 How It Works

 React Native Windows apps build to **MSIX packages** (not raw exe files).
-The script intelligently handles this by:
+The script intelligently handles this with a comprehensive approach:

+1. **Multiple Extraction Methods**:
-1. **First**: Looking for pre-extracted exe files from CI
+   - Checks for pre-extracted exe from MSIX (CI does this)
-2. **Fallback**: Extracting the exe from MSIX packages automatically
-3. **Smart Setup**: Copying all DLLs and dependencies to the right location
+   - Checks for exe from the actual build location
+   - Falls back to extracting from MSIX locally

+2. **Smart Dependency Collection**:
+   - Copies DLLs from the exe's directory
+   - Searches `deps` folder for additional dependencies
+   - Checks multiple build output folders (`x64/Release`, `Release`, etc.)
+   - Combines dependencies from all sources

+3. **Intelligent Selection**:
+   - Compares multiple exe versions if available
+   - Chooses the one with the most DLL dependencies
+   - Prefers the "alternative" build (from actual build location) over MSIX extraction

-4. **One-Click Run**: Launching the app from the correct directory
+4. **One-Click Run**: Launches the best available version with all dependencies

 ## 🔧 Configuration